 |Voltage Range (Volts)||14 – 19||14 – 21|

 |Wire Feed Range (Inches Per Minute)||50 – 300||50 – 275|

 Now that’s interesting.
 Your Lincoln 140 can go from 30 Amp to 140 Amp and the Lincoln .030 flux core wire is exactly the same.
 LE says the .030 Innershield can weld up to half inch mild steel.

 How are you going to power your Lincoln Andy?

-”I’ve got it set up at home on its own 30 Amp circuit” Andy smiled.
-“I checked the manual and that’s what was suggested to get the best out of it.”
+”I’ve got it set up at home on its own 30 Amp circuit.”
+Andy smiled.
+“I checked the manual and that’s what it said to get the best out of it.”